Create your own VPN server with openvpn

 Introduction

 Commercial VPN providers often track and then sell your internet activity to advertisers, marketers, and data brokers.
-Some VPN providers say they do not keep logs or spy on you, (Mullvad), but there is no way to know (unless you can somehow audit them yourself).
+Some VPN providers say they do not keep logs or spy on you, (Mullvad), but there is no way to know if that is true (unless you can somehow audit them yourself).
 Creating your own VPN server that you have complete control of is cheaper and gives you more privacy than paying for a VPN service from a company.

 How to create your own VPN server

-Setup a VPS running Debian 12 from whatever company you like.
+Setup a VPS server running Debian 12 from whatever company you like.
 I will use Hetzner.
 You don’t need a lot of specs on the server.
 I will be using 1 VCPU and 2 GB of RAM with 20 TB monthly bandwidth limit.
 It costs 3.29 euros a month which is ~$3.50.
 Those specs are enough and the price is fair.

 ssh into your server